Image: Merino ram judging at the Canterbury A&P Show. The breeders and handlers wear lab coats.

 My research projects range from investigations of public conflicts about native wildlife conservation and farm animal welfare, to my ongoing work exploring the kinds of relationships people have with sheep.

-Over the past ten years I’ve visited dozens of field sites in NZ, including commercial and hobby farms, livestock events and shearing competitions, research laboratories and universities, industry conferences and trade shows, farm sanctuaries, abattoirs and rendering plants.
+Over the past decade or so I’ve visited dozens of field sites across Aotearoa: commercial and hobby farms, livestock events and shearing competitions, research laboratories and universities, industry conferences and trade shows, farm sanctuaries, abattoirs and rendering plants.

 I’m currently pulling these experiences together, and experimenting with different ways of writing and story-telling.

-Before that, I completed a Royal Society of New Zealand Marsden-funded research and design project, Counting Sheep: NZ Merino In An Internet of Things, that re-created my fieldwork as speculative design propositions.
+Before that, I completed a Royal Society of New Zealand Marsden-funded research and design project, Counting Sheep: NZ Merino In An Internet of Things, that re-presented my fieldwork as speculative design propositions.

 Image: Sensors in Papawai stream, Te Whanganui-a-Tara Wellington.